top of page

 We work tirelessly to develop, refine and deliver the highest quality evidence-based father-inclusive practice training courses – which are underpinned by two decades’ worth of evidence reviews, including evidence gathered and regularly updated using systematic methods for our Nuffield Foundation-funded Contemporary Fathers in the UK evidence review series (2017-2023).

-These can and do transform the practice of individual practitioners within the health visiting, Family Hubs, early years, social care and other family-focused services that collectively contribute to the safeguarding of Britain’s children
+These transform the practice of individual practitioners within the health visiting, Family Hubs, early years, social care and other family-focused services that collectively contribute to the safeguarding of Britain’s children

 We’ve produced a range of resources for safeguarding practitioners and leaders, including research summaries, videos co-produced with North East Young Dads and Lads and practice guides for ISAFE, and a guide to Engaging Men in Social Care, to help social work teams and leaders audit their father-engagement and develop more father-inclusive approaches

-Specifically, we’ve developed ISAFE (Improving Safeguarding through Audited Father Engagement) – a new online training intervention package with a ‘practice pathway’ for child protection social workers and a ‘systems pathway’ for their managers in local authorities.
-We have been delivering this to seven English local authorities as part of a randomised controlled trial to test its impact on social worker attitudes and practice.
+We’ve developed ISAFE (Improving Safeguarding through Audited Father Engagement) – a new online training intervention package with a ‘practice pathway’ for child protection social workers and a ‘systems pathway’ for their managers.
+We have delivered ISAFE to seven English local authorities as part of a randomised controlled trial to test its impact on social worker attitudes and practice.
 We hope to offer a version of the programme more widely once the independent evaluation is published, in summer 2024

 How you can help